Raymii.org

 Published: 26-06-2013 | Author: Remy van Elst | Text only version of this article

-❗ This post is over ten years old.
+❗ This post is over twelve years old.
 It may no longer be up to date.
 Opinions may have changed.

 This little snippet for your .bashrc or your .inputrc changes the Up/Down arrow behavior to autocomplete what is already typed instead of just go back in history.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

 Normally when you press Up in Bash you get the previous command.
 With these

-and pres up, it will autocomplete to vim filename
+vim and pres up, it will autocomplete to vim filename instead of go back to

-Either in your .bashrc
+Either in your .bashrc:

 bind '"\e[A": history-search-backward'